▶️ LISTEN TO THIS ARTICLE

 SEC Examination Priorities for 2026

-The SEC released its fiscal year 2026 examination priorities in November 2025, and AI is a headline focus:
+The SEC released its fiscal year 2026 examination priorities in November 2025, and AI remains a visible focus:

 • Supervision of AI use.
-Firms must demonstrate adequate policies and procedures for monitoring AI deployment.
+Firms should be prepared to demonstrate policies and procedures for monitoring AI deployment.
 If your compliance team can't explain what your AI systems are doing, you have a problem.

 • Third-party AI risk.
 The SEC will assess how firms protect against data loss or misuse from third-party AI models.
-Using an API-based model for client-facing decisions means your vendor's security posture is your regulatory exposure.
+Using an API-based model for client-facing decisions means your vendor's security posture can become your regulatory exposure.

 FCA and International Financial Regulation

 The UK's Financial Conduct Authority hasn't issued AI-specific rules, but has made clear that existing obligations around treating customers fairly and managing operational risk apply fully to AI systems.
-The practical impact: if your AI makes a biased lending decision, the FCA doesn't care that the bias was in the training data.
-The firm is responsible.
+The practical impact: if your AI makes a biased lending decision, the firm is still responsible.

 For firms operating across jurisdictions, the compliance burden compounds.
-US SR 11-7 requirements stack on top of EU AI Act high-risk obligations (effective August 2, 2026 for credit scoring and insurance pricing), which stack on top of UK FCA expectations, which stack on top of whatever jurisdiction-specific rules apply to your customer base.
+US SR 11-7-style governance can sit alongside EU AI Act obligations for certain high-risk uses, which can sit alongside UK FCA expectations and whatever jurisdiction-specific rules apply to your customer base.

 Compliance Cost Reality